MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Proposed Spatial Filters in Presence of Interference

-In this and the following section we introduce the proposed filters which use the reduced-rank MV-PURE paradigm embodied in constraint (\ref{argmin}).
-Unlike in Sections \ref{ifm} and \ref{mipofi}, we begin with the case where the interfering sources are explicitly considered.
-This is because the proofs of theorems establishing filters for interference-free model in Section \ref{proposed_free} follow as special cases from Theorems \ref{Th1}-\ref{Th3} below in this section.
+In this and the following section, we introduce the proposed filters which use the reduced-rank MV-PURE paradigm embodied in constraint (\ref{argmin}).
+Unlike in Sections \ref{ifm} and \ref{mipofi}, we begin with the case where the interfering sources are explicitly considered since the proofs of theorems establishing filters for interference-free model can be obtained as special cases of the ones in presence of interference.